permutationlock/simple_android_egl_app/README.md

 `androidXX.jar` where `XX` is the target android version.
 A copy can be pulled from a friendly git repo by running `ANDROID_VERSION=XX ./pull_android_jar.sh`.

 Finally, you will need a keystore file to sign your application.
-Once can be created with `keytool` by running e.g.
+E.g. using `keytool`:
 ```
 keytool -genkey -v -keystore mykey.keystore -alias mykey -keyalg RSA -keysize 2048 \
     -validity 10000 -storepass mypassword -keypass mypassword \